|logic||category theory||type theory|

 Another way to convey this same intent with a comprehension category would be to ask that it be full, def.
 2, i.e. that the functor be fully faithful.

-A category with attributes specifies only for each “context”, a set of “types” in that context.
+A category with attributes specifies for each “context” only a set of “types” in that context.
 A comprehension category, by contrast, specifies a whole category of “types” in each context.
-If , then we can think of a morphism in as a term
+If , then we may think of a morphism in as a term

 in type theory.